TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 Let's try to upload a document with the name `1234;PR;19-01-2015.pdf`
 ![Manage rules]({{ site.url }}/assets/posts/extract-meta/result-properties.png)

->For information it's possible to create a rule and applying it to a folder via the RuleService (Alfresco foundation API).
+>For your information, it's possible to create a rule and applying it to a folder via the RuleService (Alfresco foundation
+API).

 # 6. Unit tests

+Proper unit tests should be developed for this feature.
+If I have time I will add this part.

 # Conclusion
-The feature we implemented today is very basic but I saw much more than this.
+The feature we implemented today is very basic but we saw much more than just this feature.
 We actually saw how to structure All-in-one.
 How to create a custom content model.
 How to create custom services.
-Hoe to unit test our customizations.
 How to create Action.
-Hot to use Alfresco Foundation API and so on.
+How to use Alfresco Foundation API etc.

+To finish, it's not obvious the mechanism of file names that respect a certain convention to get metadata into Alfresco is the better way for end users.
+Indeed it should be use only with "power users" for other population of users advance
+  UI components in the edit metadata screen would be better.
+I mean by advance components something like a suggest field that can suggest persons in your database while you are writing.